National Medal (Australia): Eligibility

 The National Medal recognises those who put themselves at risk in the service of the community, or in the course of enforcing the law to protect persons and property.
 The regulations governing the award use the term "primary function" to describe this concept.
 Members of eligible organisations who do not perform the "primary function" are therefore not eligible, for example, administrative staff of fire services, or non-custodial staff of correctional services, however emergency service dispatchers and communications officers who take 000 calls and co-ordinate the movement of fire and ambulance appliances are eligible to receive the award, after amendment to regulations.

-To qualify a person must have served an eligible organisation for at least 15 years in the primary function, and the chief officer of the organisation must assess their service as "diligent".
+To qualify, a person must have served an eligible organisation for at least 15 years in the primary function, and the chief officer of the organisation must assess their service as "diligent".
 From 1999 service did not have to be continuous, and the only restriction on counting service with several eligible organisations is that simultaneous service with more than one organisation is only counted once (i.e. no double-counting).
 Service must include at least one day on or after 14 February 1975 (the day the award was established) and at least one day on or after the "approval date" for at least one organisation served.
 For the original organisations (police, fire, ambulance, defence) the "approval date" is 14 February 1975.
-Other organisations have approval dates as determined by the Governor-General, which ensures that a person whose service entirely pre-dates approval as an eligible organisation can't claim the award.
+Other organisations have approval dates as determined by the governor-general, which ensures that a person whose service entirely pre-dates approval as an eligible organisation can't claim the award.

 Nominations

-The Chief Officer of each eligible organisation is authorised to recommend to the Governor-General that an award be made to a member of his or her organisation.
-Where a person's eligible service spans several organisations, it is the current, or most recent Chief Officer who makes the recommendation.
+The chief officer of each eligible organisation is authorised to recommend to the governor-general that an award be made to a member of their organisation.
+Where a person's eligible service spans several organisations, it is the current, or most recent chief officer who makes the recommendation.
 Organisations periodically submit schedules of multiple awards to Government House rather than sending them one at a time.
 The process is the same for awards of clasps indicating a further 10 years of service.